netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>conversationTerminatingTimeout</b></td>
         <td>string</td>
         <td>
-          conversation terminating timeout is the duration of time to wait from detected FIN flag to end a connection<br/>
+          `conversationTerminatingTimeout` is the time to wait from detected FIN flag to end a conversation.
+Only relevant for TCP flows.<br/>
           <br/>
             <i>Default</i>: 5s<br/>
         </td>